p1ng-request/docs/templates/Python/Python_Locate_Addresses.md

 **Author:** [Suhas B](https://www.linkedin.com/in/suhasbrao/)

-This notebook allows you to easily find the ***latitude and longitude coordinates for any address or to find an address from any set of coordinates***
+**Description:** This notebook provides a Python-based solution for finding and displaying addresses.

 ## Input